Old vs New Tax Regime - Which One Should You Choose in FY 2024-25?

 When Should You Choose the New Tax Regime?

-• You're either not eligible for major investment deductions
+- You're not eligible for major investment deductions

-• Your investment scope is low (making investments like 80C, ELSS, etc.)
+- Your investment scope is low (few 80C, ELSS investments)

-• Your salary is simple/flat and doesn't have components that qualify for exemptions
+- Your salary is simple/flat without components that qualify for exemptions

 When Is the Old Regime Better?

-• Your salary structure with additional allowances gets optimal tax exemptions
+- Your salary structure with allowances gets optimal tax exemptions

 Updates for FY 2024-25

-• The New tax regime is now the default that you can opt-out/in
+- The new tax regime is now the default (you can opt out/in)

-• The standard deduction under the new regime has increased to ₹75,000
+- The standard deduction under the new regime increased to ₹75,000

-• Income under Section 87A now eligible to increase up to ₹7 lakhs in the new regime
+- Rebate under Section 87A now extends up to ₹7 lakh in the new regime

 Example Comparison

-Note: If eligible for deduction deductions more than ₹2.5L—the old regime would become more beneficial.
+Note: If you're eligible for deductions of more than ₹2.5L, the old regime usually becomes more beneficial.

 Final Thoughts

 There's no one-size-fits-all answer.
 Choosing the right tax regime depends on your income structure and deduction potential.
-Factors that weaken before selecting:
+Consider house rent allowance vs. self-accommodation and the availability of multiple investments before selecting.

 Frequently Asked Questions